 • Add-on protections: Add-on coverage varies based on the provider but could add as much as $25 more to your premium costs.
 We recommend choosing only essential add-on protection that benefits your home.
 Many companies offer roof-leak coverage—a common home issue in Nevada—as an add-on.
 Use a sample quote to build your ideal coverage with add-on costs included.
 Then, compare at least three quotes to find the best costs.

 • Coverage level: Comprehensive plans that cover appliances and systems will cost more than targeted coverage options.
 If you only need system-specific protection, such as HVAC coverage, you could save more with a system-only plan.
 Think about the major appliances and systems you use most and purchase only the necessary coverage.
-Also, if you own high-end appliances, pick a company that includes them in its standard plans to ensure sufficient coverage.
+Also, if you own high-end appliances, pick a company that includes them in its standard plans to ensure you have the best protection for your premium appliances.

 • Home age: Older homes or homes with older systems and appliances are more prone to failure and will need higher coverage caps.
 You’ll pay more for plans with higher caps and more inclusive policies, including coverage for preexisting conditions.
 However, you’ll save more with adequate coverage than choosing a plan with lower coverage limits.